Main menu

 Delete

-By clicking the button, you can delete the selected profiles after a confirmation prompt.
+By clicking the button, you can remove the selected profiles from the list after a confirmation prompt.

 Other